rzimmerman/delayed-events/README.md

 # Delayed Events

-Keeps and event queue and calls back after the requested delay.
-This module supports writing events to storage and refreshing them in case of a server outage.
+delayed-events is an event queue that calls back after the requested delay.
+It's useful for things like servers that need to perform an action a set amount of time after a request has finished.
+This module optionally supports writing events to storage and refreshing them in case of a server outage.

 ## Usage